-Below are some of the common species and hybrids you might find in cultivation:
+Below are some of the common species and hybrids you might find in cultivation

 While there are certain idiosyncrasies that vary from species to species and hybrid to hybrid, the following guide applies to the vast majority of Nepenthes you might encounter in cultivation.

-WaterKeep the soil damp at all times, but avoid keeping it in standing water, which will cause root rot.
-Unlike other carnivorous plants, Nepenthes will tolerate hard water (up to 200 parts per million) with almost no adverse effect.
-Mare sure the water drains through the soil completely.
+WaterUnlike other carnivorous plants, Nepenthes will withstand hard water (up to 200 parts per million) with almost no adverse effect.
+Make sure the water drains through the soil completely.
+Avoid standing water.